ellwise/ellwise/README.md

 ### Hello! 👋

-**I'm a data scientist improving asset management within infrastructure engineering projects.**
+**I'm a data scientist/engineer improving asset management within infrastructure engineering projects.**

 Most of my professional work is done using **Python**, with **Plotly Dash** for web-app development and recently **Simpy** for discrete-event simulation.
-That said, I've also contributed to web-apps directly in **Javascript (React Boostrap)**, and can stand-up basic **cloud infrastructure** for deployment.
+That said, I've also contributed to web-apps directly in **Javascript (React Boostrap)**, and can stand-up **cloud infrastructure** for deployment.
 I have a background as a researcher in numerical analysis, and so it should come as no surprise that I'm also a big fan of **Julia** which I use in hobby projects.
 Professionally, I'm currently focussing on techno-economic modelling: lifecycle simulation of large engineering infrastructure for feasibility studies and optioneering.